top of page

 • Warm compresses if you have eyelid irritation from the oil glands on the lid known as blepharitis

-• Avoiding any allergic reaction triggers such as pollen, dust, smoke, fumes or pet dander
+• Avoiding any allergic reaction triggers such as pollen, dust, smoke, fumes, or pet dander

 • Avoid sharing towels and pillows